null

 Mechanical agitation helps loosen residue trapped inside cloth diaper fibers.
 As fabrics move and rub together during the wash cycle, detergent can reach deeper into the absorbent layers.

 If the washer load is too small, fabrics may not create enough friction for effective cleaning.
-This is why proper load size matters when washing cloth diapers.
+This is one of the most common reasons cloth diapers do not get fully clean.
+Learn more in our guide on how to wash cloth diapers properly.

 Water Temperature